AlvBarros/santos_housing_prices/notes/cost_function.md

 This function is othwerise called the "**Squared error function**" or "**Mean squared error**".
 The mean is halved (1/2) as a convenience for the computation of the gradient descent, as the derivative term of the square function will cancel out the 1/2 term.

-> Squaring the errors do two things:
+> Squaring the errors does two things:
 >
 > 1. Negative errors cancel out positive ones
 >